How to Validate Supplier-Provided Product Carbon Footprints (PCFs) for Scope 3.1 Accuracy

 If you receive PCFs from multiple suppliers for similar products, do a sanity check:

-If supplier A reports 1.2 kg CO₂e/kg for aluminum sheet and Supplier B reports 4.8 kg CO₂e/kg for an identical spec, ask why.
+If Supplier A reports 1.2 kg CO₂e/kg for aluminium sheet and Supplier B reports 4.8 kg CO₂e/kg for an identical spec, ask why.

 Checklist: